 - FYI – Banana breads made with oil tend to taste a little moister than banana breads made with butter.
 The main reason is because vegetable oil remains liquid at room temperature whereas butter turns back to a solid at room temperature.
 Therefore, the use of vegetable oil helps to create a moist banana bread.

-- Economic Benefit – A number of our visitors (Cindy & others) have pointed out that it is cheaper (in most cases) to use basic vegetable oil instead butter (on an ounce to ounce basis) to make banana breads.
+- Economic Benefit – A number of our visitors (Cindy & others) have pointed out that it is cheaper (in some cases) to use basic vegetable oil instead butter (on an ounce to ounce basis) to make banana breads.
 Therefore, banana bread with oil recipes may help to lower your baking bills during times of economic uncertainty.

 - Use RIPE bananas for the best results!!
 If you use unripe green or hard yellow bananas, your banana bread will come out bland (with little banana flavor).
 Unripe bananas have more starch and less sugar than ripe bananas.
 The natural sweetness of ripe bananas works best when making banana bread recipes.